nuscien/trivial/Core/README.md

 ### Numerals

-You can get the number symbols as you want.
+Get the number symbols as you want.
 And get the numerals in English.

 ```csharp
 EnglishNumerals.Default.ToString(12345.67);